Sandwich, St Mary's Church

 Set against a nearby pillar is a 'Peter's Pence' box of oak, also 15th century.
 The striking altarpiece dates to 1756 and is formed in neo-classical style with an open pediment topped by a cartouche.
 It adds a touch of elegance to an otherwise subdued interior.

-In 1948 the 3 Sandwich parishes were merged, and St Clements was made the paris church, leaving both St Marys and nearby St Peters redundant.
+In 1948 the three Sandwich parishes were merged, and St Clements was made the parish church, leaving both St Marys and nearby St Peters redundant.
 Both churches came into the care of the Churches Conservation Trust and are open most days during daylight hours.

 Not surprising, given the barn-like, spacious interior, St Mary's is used for occasional musical performances.
 When we visited there were stacked chairs in one corner and a large wooden stage at the east end of the nave.